quananhle/Python/Software Engineering Practicing/Leetcode/Amazon/2009. Minimum Number of Operations to Make Array Continuous/README.md

             # Find the left and right boundaries
             left = unique_nums[i]
             right = left + n - 1
+            # Searching the index after the greatest element less than or equal to right of unique_nums
             j = binary_search(unique_nums, right)
+            # Number of elements needed to be changed in unique_nums equals the index of the first element outside of the range minus the index of the first element inside of the range
             operations = j - i
             ans = min(ans, n - operations)